 According to the specialist of the University of Colima (UCOL), this type of research can help in understanding the mode of action of cannabinoids, as well as their medicinal properties, which will allow development of drugs to help regulate muscle tone with a reduced chance of side effects.

-The potential benefits of medical marijuana to alleviate and ameliorate the symptoms of diseases such as epilepsy, Parkinson's and several others have been demonstrated throughout hundreds of scientific studies.
+The potential benefits of medical hemp to alleviate and ameliorate the symptoms of diseases such as epilepsy, Parkinson's and several others have been demonstrated throughout hundreds of scientific studies.
 The University of Colima conducted a study where researchers tried to analyze the possible pharmacological application of synthetic cannabinoids in the regulation of blood pressure of diabetic and arteriosclerosis patients.

 Synthetic cannabinoids belong to a class of unregulated drugs called "new psychotropic substances" that are supposed to mimic the effects of some drugs.